Obscura (band): Musical styles and lyrical themes

-Obscura are known for playing technically and compositionally complex music, with several band members having studied music theory.
+Obscura are known for playing technically and compositionally complex music, with several band members having studied music theory, audio and video production as well as performing arts.

+The band’s biggest influence is the Canadian death metal band Gorguts, which Obscura named themselves after their 1998 album of the same name.

 Founding member Kummerer devises the band's lyricism and imagery himself.
 Obscura's lyrics focus mainly on the writings of famous German philosophers.
 The band's second release, Cosmogenesis, presented their interest in philosophy, which Kummerer describes as being influenced by the works of Arthur Schopenhauer, and Johann Wolfgang von Goethe, with Omnivium showing a shift in interests, and being based solely on the work of German philosopher Friedrich Schelling.

 In describing these lyrics, Kummerer states: